 This video will transport you to the Navajo Reservation in New Mexico.
 Enjoy.

 I attempted to make our first cauliflower crust pizza.
 I followed the directions on the frozen Green Giant Shredded Cauliflower package.
 First, I microwaved the cauliflower and thought I had sufficiently squished the liquid out.
-I added the eggs and cheese and baked the crust.
+Then, I added the eggs and cheese and baked the crust.
 The crust appeared to be semi-crispy when I added the toppings.
 But, after 10 minutes in the oven, everything softened.
-I scooped the pizza onto our plates, and it was quite tasty.
+Finally, I scooped the pizza onto our plates, and it was quite tasty.
 Do any of you have a reliable cauliflower pizza recipe?